 There are many books with selections from the Anna Magdelena Bach notebooks which are a good place to start learning baroque keyboard music.
 Here are two selections from Sheet Music Plus in the US or The Music Room in the UK.

 It was as a performer that Bach was perhaps best-known in his day.
 He was a master of the keyboard instruments of his day, particularly the Organ, Harpsichord and Clavichord.
 When the "well-tempered" method of tuning was introduced for the early stringed keyboard instruments, Bach was inspired to compose his 48 preludes and fugues (now usually played on the modern piano).
 Because these sets contain pieces in every possible major and minor key, they illustrate the flexibility of this tuning method.
 He was a prolific composer of keyboard works for these instruments, of suites and other works for orchestras, and cantatas and other works for singers.
-Although he occasionally traveled to entertain and meet other musicians, much of his life was spent heading up a cottage industry creating works required for various occasions as demanded by his employment at the time.
+Although he occasionally travelled to entertain and meet other musicians, much of his life was spent heading up a cottage industry creating works required for various occasions as demanded by his employment at the time.